polettiguilherme/6-prog-dinam-mochila-forca-bruta/README.md

 				"with the comprehension of any Java-based project.";
 s2 = "This post is not about deep learning.
 But it could be might as well.
 This is the power of " +
 				"kernels.
 They are universally applicable in any machine learning algorithm.
 Why you might" + "ask?
-I am going to try to answer this question in this article.\r\n" + "Go to the profile of Marin Vlastelica Pogančić" + "Marin Vlastelica Pogančić Jun";
+I am going to try to answer this question in this article." + "Go to the profile of Marin Vlastelica Pogančić" + "Marin Vlastelica Pogančić Jun";
 ```